Best Beach Chair

 Minimal additional features

-The width is middling at just over 20 inches between armrests, and it sits slightly higher off the ground at 36 inches (without the umbrella).
-It’s a more substantial option at 13.5 lbs, but this won’t be problem for those for whom the umbrella and footrest are must-haves.
+The width is middling at just over 20 inches between armrests, and it sits slightly lower from the ground, at about 14-inches (without the umbrella).
+It is a more substantial item at 20-pounds, but with the canopy and footrest abilities, the weight may be worth it for some.

 Whilst not a full recliner or an upright chair, the inclusion of the umbrella and the adjustable footrest make this chair a worthwhile pick for our list.
-While some won’t like the loss of stability, a few standout features make the Sport-Brella a worthwhile option.
+While some won’t like the weight of this chair, a few standout features make the Best choice, literally the best choice and a worthwhile option.

 Heavier and less portable if you’re looking for an easy solution